Causal Preference Elicitation: Experiments

 \subsection{CausalBench Human Gene Perturbation}

 We evaluate our method on the CRISPR perturbation dataset from CausalBench \citep{chevalley2025causalbench}, consisting of gene expression measurements in the K562 human leukemia cell line following single-gene perturbations.
 We construct a 50-node instance by selecting the genes with highest marginal variance in the observational subset, yielding $N=8{,}553$ samples and $D=50$ variables.
 An oracle effect graph is derived exclusively from interventional data.
 The initial observational posterior is represented similarly to that in Sachs.
 Because the oracle defines an effect graph rather than a ground-truth DAG, we evaluate posterior edge marginals using directed AUPRC and Top-$K$ precision against the oracle.
+We emphasize AUPRC rather than AUROC because directed effect graphs are sparse, making precision--recall behavior more informative for assessing whether posterior mass concentrates on experimentally supported effects.
 Full details can be found in \cref{sec:causalbench}.

 \cref{fig:cb50_curves} show the results on CausalBench.
 We observe a brief decrease in performance at very small query budgets across all methods, reflecting the fact that early expert feedback is highly local and can temporarily disrupt global ranking metrics before sufficient information accumulates.
 After that we see that CaPE consistently improves with additional expert queries and achieves the strongest performance at moderate and large query budgets.